mzy2240/ESA/ReadMe.md

 of this issue, it seems to be related to the fact that `early_bind=True` preemptively creates some Python files related to the SimAuto COM API.

+#### AttributeError: module 'win32com.gen_py.C99F1760-277E-11D5-A106-00C04F469176x0x20x0' has no attribute 'CLSIDToClassMap'
+If you see an error like that listed above, it's possible the pywin32 cache has been somehow corrupted.
+Simply delete the following directory (the default):
+`C:\Users\<your user directory>\AppData\Local\Temp\gen_py`

 ## Examples and Snippets

 ### Add Lines to Model